xba1k/ax25irc/README.md

 Three application modes are available :

 1. stdin

-...AX25 packets are decoded from audio stream via standard input.
+   AX25 packets are decoded from audio stream via standard input.
 This mode can be used with RTL-SDR via rtl_fm as demonstrated in provided run.sh script.

 2. rtlfm

-...Application will directly invoke rtl_fm via shell.
+   Application will directly invoke rtl_fm via shell.
 This mode will not work on Windows.
 Invoke as **java -jar dist/Ax25Irc.jar rtlfm**.

 3. kiss

-...Application will attempt to open a serial port for communication with a KISS compatible TNC.
+   Application will attempt to open a serial port for communication with a KISS compatible TNC.
 Invoke as  **java -jar dist/Ax25Irc.jar kiss <path to serial port>**

 ## Use